kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 ): EntitySequence<E, T>
 ```

-Ktorm provides a `sortedBy` function, which allows us to specify the *order by* closure for the sequence's internal query.
+Ktorm provides a `sortedBy` function, which allows us to specify the *order by* clause for the sequence's internal query.
 The function accepts a closure as its parameter in which we need to return a column or expression.
 The following code obtains all the employees and sorts them by their salaries:

 ```kotlin
 val employees = Employees.asSequence().sortedBy { it.salary }.toList()